JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 Now let users enter the name of a city to see the time at that location.
 The simplest way to achieve this is by adding a `TextField` composable:

-1. Replace the current implementation of `App` with the one below:
+1. Replace the current implementation of `App()` in `commonMain/kotlin/compose.project.demo/App.kt` with the one below:

     ```kotlin
     @Composable